some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Use TCP only if very large chunks of data need to be transported (> 1400 Bytes) and no hard latency requirements in the case of errors exists
+* Use TCP only if very large chunks of data need to be transported (> 1400 bytes) and no hard latency requirements in the case of errors exists

 .. feat_req:: ⓘ
     :id: feat_req_someip_456